Accessing data and conducting research about corrective services

 We continue to support you throughout your research process with QCS.

 You must tell a corrective services officer immediately if, during your research, you get information that leads you to reasonably believe that a prisoner or offender:

 - has committed an offence they have not already been charged with

 - is planning to commit a serious offence.

-For the first time in 2018, QCS ran a Research Grants Scheme, offering 4 research grants valued at up to $25,000 each, across the following categories:
+For the first time in 2018, QCS ran a research grant scheme, offering 6 research grants of up to $25,000 each across these categories:

 What was involved

 Applicants were required to:

 - propose a research project that aligned with the QCS research priorities

 - submit a proposal with clearly defined research questions and methodology, outlining the specific benefit of the project to QCS